-Access to Higher Education Diploma (Education) – Teaching Science Pathway
+Access to Higher Education Diploma (Education) – Teaching English Pathway

-This Access to Higher Education Diploma (Education)** is aimed more at those who are interested in a teaching science career/degree course with language and literature units to help satisfy typical English degree entrance criteria.
+This Access to Higher Education Diploma (Education)** is aimed more at those who are interested in an English teaching career/degree course with language and literature units to help satisfy typical English degree entrance criteria.

-This distance learning course focuses more on teaching science.
-The units selected provide a syllabus that forms a foundation for students who wish to progress to a teaching degree course.
+This distance learning course focuses more on Literature and Language.
+There’s a range of units for students wishing to pursue careers in education with an emphasis on English.
 It’s been created for learners who’ve been out of full time education for some time and don’t have the required entry qualifications.

-There’s no waiting to enrol on a specific start date (traditionally September) as this Access to Higher Education Diploma (Education) can be studied from home at anytime in the year.
+There’s no waiting to enrol on a specific start date (traditionally September) as this Access to Higher Education diploma (Teaching English) can be studied from home at anytime in the year.